COVID: MoH cuts isolation period for primary close contacts to 5 days - The Scoop

 The minister said lower-year pupils will conduct antigen tests at home beginning February 14.

 “They will need to report their results on an online form with their parents’ confirmation.
-The students should also stay at home after taking the test and before they go to school the next day,” he continued.
+After taking the test, students should also stay at home until they go to school the next day,” he continued.

 Students will be given two ART kits every week, in case the first test showed invalid results.